elemental/elemental-web/source/doc-dev/build.rst

     -D MPI_C_COMPILER=/usr/bin/mpicc \
     -D MPI_Fortran_COMPILER=/usr/bin/mpif90

-It is also common to need to specify which libraries need to be linked in order to provide serial BLAS and LAPACK routines (and, if SVD is important, libFLAME).
+It is also occasionally necessary to specify which libraries need to be linked in order to link to BLAS and LAPACK (and, if SVD is important, libFLAME).
 The ``MATH_LIBS`` variable was introduced for this purpose and an (unrecommended for performance reasons) example for specifying BLAS and LAPACK libraries in ``/usr/lib`` might be ::